Community Supported Education

 We invite you to a community of children, teachers and families creating an independent school based on the child as the centre of the education.

 You’re not just sending your child to a school…. you’re joining a community.
 Waldorf education is a holistic and transformative education; rich in wisdom stories, academics enlivened by the arts, practical skills, festivals and nature experiences.
 It is an education that sees the child not as an empty vessel that needs ‘filling up’ but rather as a seed, that with nurturing and support is unfolding one’s own inner wisdom and creativity; growing and becoming more of oneself.

 While public education is offered by good teachers, they are accountable to deliver ‘the curriculum’ which is standardized, regulated and focused on specific achievements.
 Waldorf education is a worldwide movement of schools that are independent from each other and from a governing body.
 The schools share a common image of the child, philosophy and principles yet are free in working with a Waldorf curriculum that stands behind them as support.
 The teachers serve the child and are accountable and in relationship with the parents.

-Northern Lights School is a not-for-profit and is supported by a volunteer Board which oversees the mission and vision of the school as well as the responsibility for its legal and financial well being.
+Northern Lights School is a not-for-profit and is supported by its three pillars.
+A volunteer Board oversees the mission and vision of the school as well as the responsibility for its legal and financial well being.
 The teachers meet once a week and carry the children together through child study and discussions.
 They are also active with study and the arts as a form of inner development and carry the school in its multitude of daily operations.
+The third pillar is the Parents’ Circle which carries the parent’s involvement in the social life of the school and their challenge to economically fund the school.